Kobutsu Shindo Kevin C. Malone

 Kobutsu has been involved in death row chaplaincy since 1996 after serving as spiritual advisor for Jusan Frankie Parker and witnessing his execution by the State of Arkansas.
 Kobutsu served as the spiritual advisor to Amos Lee King, executed by the State of Florida on February 26th, 2003.
 Kobutsu spent the last day with Amos and witnessed his medicalized murder.

 Kobutsu is involved in anti-death penalty work on state and national levels.
 He is also involved with human rights, anti-racism, anti-oppression organizations and prison reform groups.
-Kobutsu took part in the Civil Rights and Anti War movements and was a Conscientious Objector during the Viet Nam War.
-He is a prolific writer, an accomplished public speaker, speaking and writing on human rights/anti-oppression issues, Zen and Buddhist religious matters, prison reform/abolition, drug policy, and death penalty issues.
-He works with a small group of private students.
+Kobutsu is a long time member of the Newark, NJ based People's Organization for Progress.
+He took part in the Civil Rights and Anti War movements, he was a Conscientious Objector during the Viet Nam War.
+He is a writer, a public speaker, and deals with human rights/anti-oppression issues, Zen and Buddhist religious matters, prison reform/abolition, drug policy, death penalty issues and LBGT equality issues.
+In recent years, he has become intensely focused on issues of clerical sexual abuse, physical abuse, misrepresentation and fraud.